endlessm/eos-kolibri/README.md

 Provides dbus and systemd configuration to integrate the Kolibri flatpak with Endless OS.
-It creates a `kolibri` system user, and dbus system service configuration for `org.learningequality.Kolibri.Daemon`.
-This dbus service uses the `org.learningequality.Kolibri` flatpak.
+It creates a `kolibri` system user, and dbus system service configuration for `org.endlessos.Key.Daemon`.
+This dbus service uses the `org.endlessos.Key` flatpak.

 The `KOLIBRI_USE_SYSTEM_INSTANCE` environment variable is set globally so the Kolibri front-end knows to communicate with the system service rather than a